satyaidk/Metamask-wallet-integration/README.md

 Everything should run smoothly.
 Congrats for building this mini project and following through the instructions. :)

-# Images of connected wallet Address:
+# Image of connected wallet Address:

 ![Screenshot 2024-05-10 132932](https://github.com/satyaidk/Metamask-wallet-integration/assets/98378624/6c0a2260-9116-4398-bd20-e209c7330f82)